awwx/amacx/README.md

 Amacx is a compiler for [Arc](http://arclanguage.org/) and Arc inspired languages.

-So far, only parts of Arc are implemented and various details are messy; this is a work in progress.
+Currently, about 50% of `arc.arc` is implemented, various details are messy, and there are a lot of TODO’s.
+This is a work in progress.

 ## Features